Trippie Redd: Legal issues

 Redd was arrested in Cobb County, Georgia, following an assault on rapper FDM Grady in late May 2018.
 According to Grady, Redd and rapper Lil Wop insulted Grady's girlfriend, leading Grady to draw a firearm briefly before engaging in a fist fight with Redd.
 At that point, Grady was attacked by four men including Redd and Wop.
 Redd was arrested on charges of affray (public fighting), criminal trespass and simple battery.
 A few weeks later in early June, Redd was again arrested in Georgia on an assault charge for allegedly pistol-whipping a woman.

-On Thursday, August 29, 2023, Redd and another young male were pulled over in Florida for tinted windows.
-During his interrogation cops realized that neither Redd or the other man in the vehicle had a drivers license.
-Redd was then fortunate enough to receive a citation, while the man accompanying Redd was arrested for cannabis possession.
+On Thursday, August 29, 2023, Redd and another young male were pulled over in Florida for driving with illegally tinted windows.
+During questioning, police learned that neither Redd or the other man in the vehicle had a valid drivers' license.
+Redd received a citation, while the man accompanying Redd was arrested for cannabis possession.

 On July 4, 2025, Redd was arrested at Miami International Airport while attempting to board a flight to France.
 He was arrested due to an active warrant related to driving without a license.